pmcgurk/FRIDGES/Documents/Report.md

 ## Raspberry Pi
 ![Raspberry Pi](https://upload.wikimedia.org/wikipedia/commons/4/45/Raspberry_Pi_-_Model_A.jpg)

+The Raspberry Pi is a small form-factor ARM based computer.
+It is a very popular system that has a healthy development ecosystem.
+The RPi can run a custom Linux-based operating system, called Raspbian, allowing fairly high level development and integration with lower-level peripherals such as GPIOs.

 There are several models of Raspberry Pi available:

 |                | Raspberry Pi Model A                                 | Raspberry Pi 2                  |